A collection of free verse and prose

 spinal nerves, here occasioning a little smarting of the

-This anthology contains the remains
+eyes.
+This measure of time contains the remains of those

 remembered as past, or imagined on some other occasion,